-How Parallel Processing Helps ClimaCell Forecast Weather by the Minute
+How ClimaCell Uses Parallel Processing to Forecast Hyperlocal Weather by the Minute

 Your phone is a means for you to tell others how bummed you are about the rain delay on your baseball game.
 It’s also a means to tell whether, um, weather will cancel your make-up game tomorrow.